Enbridge buying Spectra in $28 billion deal

 But now more deals are starting to get done.

-On Tuesday, EOG Resources Inc (EOG.N), a leading U.S. shale oil producer, said it would buy privately held Yates Petroleum Corp, which has assets in the Permian Basin of West Texas and New Mexico, for $2.5 billion.
+On Tuesday, EOG Resources Inc, a leading U.S. shale oil producer, said it would buy privately held Yates Petroleum Corp, which has assets in the Permian Basin of West Texas and New Mexico, for $2.5 billion.

-TransCanada Corp (TRP.TO), Canada's second-largest pipeline operator, completed its $10.2 billion takeover of Columbia Pipeline Group in July.
+TransCanada Corp, Canada's second-largest pipeline operator, completed its $10.2 billion takeover of Columbia Pipeline Group in July.

 Enbridge bought a minority stake in the Bakken Pipeline last month.
-It also won an auction for a stake in EnBW's (EBKG.DE) Hohe See, a European offshore wind power project, according to a source familiar with the matter.
+It also won an auction for a stake in EnBW's Hohe See, a European offshore wind power project, according to a source familiar with the matter.

 Credit Suisse Securities (Canada) and RBC Capital Markets were Enbridge's financial advisers, while Sullivan & Cromwell LLP and McCarthy Tétrault LLP were its legal advisers.